List of all -year-old Apple-1 computers in a virtual museum. Mobile-friendly and responsive website.

 Randy Wigginton,

-Wendell Sander (Wendell Sander deserves a wikipedi entry.
-We wrote an article for wikipedia.
-Oddly enough, the text was rejected by a reviewer from Wikipedia because the author runs the Apple-1 Registry and a conflict of interest is immediately implied.
-The Apple-1 Registry sells nothing, is completely neutral, ad-free, etc. We still have the complete draft for wikipedia.
-Available on request)
+Wendell Sander (Wendell Sander deserves a Wikipedia entry.
+We wrote an article for Wikipedia, but it was rejected by a reviewer due to a supposed conflict of interest, as the author runs the Apple-1 Registry.
+The Registry sells nothing, is completely neutral, ad-free, etc. We still have the complete draft.
+Available on request),

 and many more.